Olanre/NetworkSimulatator/NetworkSIM/README.md

 	To import apps there is one in our tests folder under the folder testapp.
 Import all the files in that folder.
 	To import rdts, there are two in our tests folder under testrdts.
 Each of the files in rdt1 and rdt2 should be imported. so to import the first rdt, import the files in rdt1, and to import the second rdt, import the files in rdt2.

 	All rdts need a package.json and spec.md as explained in the framework.
-The RDT’s Rio provided us uses several files such as the rdtinterface, counter, spec.md and package.json.
+The RDTï¿½s Rio provided us uses several files such as the rdtinterface, counter, spec.md and package.json.
 The rdt1 and 2 have similar files.
 All of which should be imported.

 	So again for Apps
 	Go to our Working Directory of the Project called NetworkSim/tests/testapp